pioneers/PieCentral/hibike/README.md

 8. Heart Beat Response: Sent in response to a Heart Beat Request
     - This message pathway is a two way street, both BBB and SD can receive requests and send responses to the other
     - Should only be sent upon receiving a Heart Beat Request
-    - Payload is currently unused, but can be used for future functionality in keeping track of individual heartbeat requests and responses (for latency purposes)
+    - The payload is used for flow control; 0 indicates that packets should be sent at full speed, and 100 indicates as slow as possible.

     Payload format: